Using physical therapy to relieve your back pain

 - Bone spurs

-If you are experiencing any form of back pain, you should contact a physician.
-The physician can diagnose the cause of your pain and prescribe conservative treatments, which may include anti-inflammatory medications combined with physical therapy.
+If you are experiencing any form of back pain, you should reach out to a doctor to diagnose the cause of your pain and prescribe conservative treatments, which may include anti-inflammatory medications combined with physical therapy.
 Physical therapy aims to reduce pain, increase mobility and strengthen back muscles to prevent reinjuring the area.

-Physical therapists may use two forms of therapy to reach these goals: passive and active.
+Physical therapists may use two forms of therapy to reach these goals — passive and active.
 Passive therapies like hot and cold therapy and pain medication work to increase blood flow and reduce inflammation and muscle spasms.
-Active physical therapy helps your back by incorporating stretching and strengthening exercises, low-impact aerobics or chiropractic treatment.
+Active physical therapy helps your back by incorporating strengthening exercises, low-impact aerobics or chiropractic treatment.

 Physical therapy for back pain can be effective in relieving acute or chronic back pain symptoms like: